Virtual Global Diploma in International Commercial Arbitration (May)

 Professor Assoc.
 Dr Crina Baltag FCIArb

-Crina has been appointed as presiding, sole and co-arbitrator in numerous arbitrations under the rules of the ICC, LCIA, SIAC, SCC, FAI, VIAC, CAM-CCBC, and has acted as expert and counsel in various international commercial and investment arbitrations.
-Crina has also practiced as counsel, specializing in commercial and dispute resolution, with particular expertise in construction projects, energy and natural resources projects, financial transactions, intellectual property and foreign investments.
+She has acted as expert and counsel in various international commercial and investment arbitrations.
+She has also practiced as counsel, specialising in commercial and disputes, focusing on construction, energy and natural resources projects, financial transactions, intellectual property, and foreign investments

 Key dates to consider